Karl Konrad Graf von der Groeben

 Karl Konrad Wilhelm Alexander Graf von der Groeben-Ponarien (31 August 1918 in Königsberg – 6 July 2005 in Baden-Baden) was a German entrepreneur.

 Early life

 His family came from East Prussia.
-In World War II, he connected to the anti-Hitler resistance of the 20 July plot.
+In World War II, he was linked to the anti-Hitler resistance of the 20 July plot.

 Career

 After the war, he acquired a distributor's license from the Coca-Cola Company.
 Through the Freudenberg Foundation, with which he was closely associated, he met the initiators of the later Amadeu Antonio Foundation.